Niloufar89/Niloufar89/README.md

 ### 🎓 Education:
 - **M.S. in Computer Science (Big Data Systems)**, Arizona State University
-- **M.S. in Industrial Management (Production)**, Yazd University
+- **M.S. in Industrial Management (Production)**
-- **B.S. in Information Technology**, Fars Science and Research University
+- **B.S. in Information Technology**

 ### 🌐 Let's Connect:
-- Feel free to reach out if you'd like to collaborate on interesting projects
+- Feel free to reach out if you'd like to collaborate on interesting projects.

 ### 🏆 Research:
-- Presented research on driver behavior during the 2024 FAV Summit
+- Presented research on driver behavior during the 2024 FAV Summit.
 - Submitted research papers to TRB Conference on Evaluation of Driver's Behavior during Hurricane Ian.